HaitaiNg/Education/GoRuck/README.md

 6. Optional: Add medical tape and bungie cable.

 #### Substitutions and Tips
-- EMT conduit is one of the lightest forms of steel conduit and is used to protect and route electrical wiring in houses and commercial buildings.
+- EMT conduit is one of the lightest forms of steel conduit.
+It is used to protect and route electrical wiring in houses and commercial buildings.
 You can substitute the EMT conduit with PVC or copper pipes.
 - I designed this flag such that the length can be easily extended or reduced.
 To add length, attach EMT additional conduit pipes.
 - I add an Electric Metallic set screw to the bottom of the EMT conduit pipe, and wrap it with